Tory Burch's Muratore on Technology and the Power of Change - ExBulletin

 Based on feedback from employees, the team ensures that they need to take care of themselves as well as their loved ones.

-Q. “The pandemic is in a difficult situation, but I think I have become a more effective leader.”
+Q. “The pandemic has been extremely difficult, but I think I have become a more effective leader.”
 Why?

 A. Throughout my career, I have found it important to listen to, provide a sense of purpose, and empathize with the team and their needs.